matrix-org/matrix-rust-components-swift/README.md

 # Swift package for Matrix Rust components

 This repository is a Swift Package for distributing releases of the [Matrix Rust SDK](https://github.com/matrix-org/matrix-rust-sdk).
 It provides the Swift source code packaged in a format understood by the Swift package manager, and depends on a pre-compiled binary release of the underlying Rust code published from [Matrix Rust SDK](https://github.com/matrix-org/matrix-rust-sdk).
+The currently supported platforms can be found in the package's [manifest](https://github.com/matrix-org/matrix-rust-components-swift/blob/main/Package.swift#L9-L12).

 ## Usage